top of page

 Cleveland Classical

-Recognized for her charismatic presence and versatility, Belle Ting has appeared at festivals including La Folle Journée de Nantes and the Fondation Cziffra, and has collaborated with orchestras across Europe and Asia such as Sinfonia Varsovia, the National Taiwan Symphony Orchestra, the Shanghai Symphony Orchestra, and the Odense Symphony Orchestra.
+Recognized for her charismatic presence and versatility, Belle Ting has performed at festivals including La Folle Journée de Nantes and the Fondation Cziffra, and has collaborated with orchestras such as Sinfonia Varsovia, the Cleveland Symphony Orchestra, the National Taiwan Symphony Orchestra, the Shanghai Symphony Orchestra, and the Odense Symphony Orchestra.

 Born in Taipei, the Canadian violinist gained international recognition after winning the Grand Prix at the International Arthur Grumiaux Competition in Belgium at the age of thirteen.
 She subsequently received top prizes at the International Cooper Violin Competition, the International Brahms Competition, the International Isaac Stern Competition, and the International Khachaturian Competition, as well as the CARSA Rising Star Award.